Comparing Titanic vs biggest cruise ship in the world

 At about five times the size of Titanic, the world's largest cruise ship is Royal Caribbean's Icon of the Seas.

-Spanning 20 decks, Icon is the first in the Icon Class to be launched.
-A second ship, Star of the Seas, will launch in 2025 and likely take the title of biggest in the world.
+Spanning 20 decks, Icon is the first in the Icon Class.
+A second ship, Star of the Seas, will launch in 2025 and be about the same size

 Size is everything with Icon, as she is 1,198 feet long.
 If you were to stand her up, Icon's almost as tall as the Empire State Building (1,250 feet without any antennas).